subharya83/cvml-exercise/src/ex01/README.md

 - Middle layers: Detect more complex patterns like shapes, parts of objects
 - Later layers: Detect high-level semantic features like object types

+#### Facilitate Search
+Once embeddings for each image in the collection is computed, these need to be properly stored and indexed for efficient search and retrieval for future use.

+The following criterial should be considered:
+1. Embedding Storage:
+- The embedding vector (2048-dimensional array)
+- Metadata associated with the embedding (e.g., image path, frame number)
+2. Similarity Search Techniques:
+- Brute force (O(n) complexity)
+- Approximate nearest neighbor search (O(logn) to O(1))
+- Distance metric (Euclidean/Cosine etc.)
+3. Libraries for search:
+- FAISS (Facebook AI Similarity Search)
+- Annoy (Approximate Nearest Neighbors Oh Yeah)
+- ScaNN (Google's Scalable Nearest Neighbors)

 ### Data Preparation